Pirogue: Uses in military and piracy contexts

+Periagua

+Periagua, periager or periago, from the same Spanish word piragua, was the term formerly used in the Caribbean and the eastern seaboard of North America for a range of small craft including canoes and small sailing vessels, used in fishing and coastal and inter-island commerce.
+The term periagua overlaps, but is not synonymous with, pirogue, derived through the French language from piragua.

+At the end of the 17th century, periaguas came to mean a type of galley or half galley, used by both privateers and pirates around the Bahamas, Cuba and Hispaniola.
+Periaguas could be rowed against the wind, useful for approaching potential victims or escaping from pursuers.
+Benjamin Hornigold and Sam Bellamy began their careers as pirate captains operating from periaguas.

+Periaguas were flat-bottomed galleys of variable size, moved by both rows and sails.
+Alexandre Olivier Exquemelin described Spanish guarda costa periaguas as being crewed by up to 120 men and two masts and 36-46 rows.
+They were usually 30 feet long, 16-18 feet wide, and 4-5 feet draft, armed with one cannon and four swivel guns.
+The masts could be dismounted in disfavorable winds or to help them go unnoticed.

 Louisiana

 Pirogues in the United States are associated particularly with the Cajuns of the Louisiana marsh.
 The early Creole pirogues were cypress dugouts but today they are usually flat-bottomed boats.
 Pirogues are not usually intended for overnight travel but are light and small enough to be easily taken onto land.
 The design also allows the pirogue to move through the very shallow water of marshes and be easily turned over to drain any water that may get into the boat.
 A pirogue has "hard chines" which means that instead of a smooth curve from the gunwales to the keel, there is often a flat bottom which meets the plane of the side.

 In his 1952 classic song "Jambalaya", Hank Williams refers to the pirogue in the line "me gotta go pole the pirogue down the bayou".
 Johnny Horton, an avid Louisiana fisherman who celebrated Cajun customs and culture, also mentions pirogues in his 1956 song "I Got a Hole in My Pirogue".
 Hank Williams, Jr. (son of the aforementioned Hank Williams) had a hit song in 1969 "Cajun Baby", which refers to the pirogue in the line "ride around in my old pirogue".

 Doug Kershaw's 1961 hit "Louisiana Man" includes the line "he jumps in his pirogue headed down the bayou".
-Many online lyrics sites misunderstand this line, saying 'hero' or sometimes 'biro' instead.
+Many online lyrics sites misunderstand this line, saying "hero" or sometimes "biro" instead.